hedza06/cam-task-activities/README.md

 ### Updates...
 In commit **35d0724** I was trying to solve the use case when there is a waiting state (signal or timer) before user task.
-In that case, if you restart the application when token is in a waiting state, the variable mapping (hash map) will disapear from memory and you cannot fetch customer and product references.
+In that case, if you restart the application when token is in a waiting state, the variable mapping (hash map) will disappear from memory and you cannot fetch customer and product references.
 Because of that, I decided to make a persistent variable store (as database table).
-If there is no references in hash map (memory) program will try to fetch references from store (database table).
+If there are no references in hash map (memory) program will try to fetch references from store (database table).

-First insert in historic_variable_store happened on variable update.
+First insert in historic_variable_store happened on variable updates.
 Also, the row for given process instance will be deleted when user task is created.
 Part of code:
 ```
 variableMapping.remove(historicTaskInstance.getProcessInstanceId());
 variableStoreService.deleteByProcessInstance(historicTaskInstance.getProcessInstanceId());